All Episodes

 Jim Wright was chump change compared.

-The Democrats back then were chump changed.
+The Democrats back then were chump change.

 The Democrats, believe me, have marched even further to the left than they were back then.

-So we all know what's happened, and the Speaker of the House, Newt became and budget battle of 95, all the promise just didn't pan out.
+So we all know what's happened, and the Speaker of the House Newt became in budget battle in 95.

-Let's fast forward to today where there seems to be this giant argument over the individual mandate.
+Let's fast forward to today, where there seems to be this giant argument over the individual mandate.

 Back in 1993, Newt absolutely supported an individual mandate.

-The Heritage Foundation to this day says they are being impugned and uh misrepresented in terms of their advocacy for such a thing.
+The Heritage Foundation to this day says they are being impugned and misrepresented in terms of their advocacy for such a thing.

-There's a post today, the Voloch Conspiracy.
+There's a post today, the Volokh Conspiracy.

-Jonathan Adler has a post, this actually March 29th of a little over a year ago.
+This actually March 29th, a little over a year ago.

-Many commentators, and the headline of this piece was the individual mandate, a republican idea.
+Many commentators, and the headline of this piece was the individual mandate, a Republican idea.

 Over the week, NEAP reported many on the right once championed an individual mandate as part of a broader health care overhaul.

-Not only does the Massachusetts health care reform championed by Romney include an individual mandate, but back in the 90s, the Heritage Foundation and many Republican officeholders called for an individual mandate as part of a Republican alternative to the Clinton administration's proposed health care reforms.
+Not only does the Massachusetts healthcare reform championed by Romney include an individual mandate, but back in the 90s, the Heritage Foundation and many Republican office holders called for an individual mandate as part of a Republican alternative to the Clinton administration's proposed health care reforms.

-In 1993, for example, Heritage's steward Butler testified before Congress in support of a new more rational social contract under which government would provide greater assistance to those lacking health care in return for greater individual responsibility.
+In 1993, for example, Heritage's Steward Butler testified before Congress in support of a new, more rational social contract under which government would provide greater assistance to those lacking health care in return for greater individual responsibility.

 Heritage is the gold standard.